-The Garmin Forerunner 645 is capable of storing up to 500 songs and easily syncs with select music streaming services, highlighted by iHeart Radio.
+The Garmin Forerunner 645 is capable of storing up to 500 songs and easily syncs with select music streaming services, including Spotify.
 Although the device comes with a hefty price tag, it delivers a powerful punch.
-Garmin packed the Forerunner 645 with sensors, including a real-time compass, gyroscope, accelerometer, thermometer, barometric altimeter, and the Garmin Elevate wrist heart-rate monitor.
+Garmin packed the Forerunner 645 Music with sensors, including a real-time compass, gyroscope, accelerometer, thermometer, barometric altimeter, and the Garmin Elevate wrist heart rate monitor.
 During our own time spent with the wearable, we found it to still get an accurate heart rate reading with the band fixed less tightly on the wrist than other models, such as the Fitbit Ionic.

 Although Garmin hasn’t adopted a touchscreen like its Apple and Fitbit competitors, its five buttons around the watch face are still easy to use.
 A traditional circular face will appeal to many and its 1.2-inch diameter looks great on small or large wrists.
 The Forerunner 645 is especially useful to runners, featuring stride length, cadence, vertical ratio, ground contact time, and balance readings.

-Read our full Garmin Forerunner 645 review
+Read our full Garmin Forerunner 645 Music review

 Who’s it for: Fitness enthusiasts who love to exercise outdoors.

 Why we picked the Garmin Fenix 5X Plus

 Its larger size may not appeal to everyone but the Garmin Fenix 5X Plus never fails to deliver in terms of features or function.
 The Fenix’s improved screen resolution makes for a face that’s easy to see, which is helpful for reading the full-color topographic maps that are included on the watch.